 This bill proposes several updates to current statutes regarding environmental management in Arizona.
-It modifies the language in section 49-104 to replace "utilization" with "use" in the context of promoting and coordinating air resource management.
-Additionally, it removes a provision that required state laws to be consistent with federal laws unless specifically authorized by the legislature.
-The bill also renumbers the existing provisions, shifting the numbering of the administrative support for the oil and gas conservation commission.
+It modifies the language surrounding the management of air resources by replacing the term "utilization" with "use" to ensure clarity in the promotion and coordination of air resource management.
+Additionally, it removes a provision that required state laws to be consistent with federal laws unless specifically authorized by the legislature, thereby allowing for more flexibility in state regulations.
+The bill also renumbers the existing provisions accordingly.

-In section 49-223, the bill introduces new requirements for establishing drinking water aquifer water quality standards.
+Furthermore, the bill introduces new requirements for establishing drinking water aquifer water quality standards.
 It mandates the director to set standards for specific pollutants, including perfluorooctanesulfonic acid and chromium-6, and outlines a process for reviewing standards adopted in other states and scientific evidence.
-The bill also emphasizes the need for standards that protect public health, particularly for vulnerable populations, and requires annual reviews of the latest scientific studies.
-Furthermore, it clarifies the process for adopting numeric standards for pollutants without existing standards and establishes conditions for adopting water quality standards after an aquifer is reclassified.
+The bill emphasizes the need for standards that protect public health, particularly for vulnerable populations, and requires annual reviews of the latest scientific research.
+It also clarifies the process for adopting numeric standards for pollutants lacking existing standards and establishes guidelines for water quality standards after an aquifer is reclassified to non-drinking water status.

 Statutes affected: Introduced Version: 49-104, 49-223, 36-136, 35-146, 35-147, 49-881, 99-499, 49-203, 49-210